 - Include additional space for backup chain transformation (forward forever incremental, reverse incremental) – at least the size of a full backup multiplied by 1.25.

-- Using ReFS formatting will dramatically reduce space requirements for synthetic full and GFS through the Fast Clone feature.
+- Use ReFS or XFS to improve merge performance and reduce space requirements for synthetic full and GFS through the Fast Clone feature.

 Using the numbers above, you can estimate required disk space for any job.
-Besides, always leave plenty of extra headroom for future growth, additional full backups, moving VMs, restoring VMs from tape.
+Besides, always leave extra headroom for future growth, additional full backups, moving VMs, restoring VMs from tape, …

-A repository sizing tool that can be used for estimation is available at RPS Calculator.
+A repository sizing tool that can be used for estimation is available at Veeam Size Estimator or RPS Calculator.
 Note that this tool is not officially supported by Veeam, and it should be used “as is”, but it’s nonetheless heavily used by Veeam Architects and regularly updated.